 I began questioning why I gave up caffeine and suffered with days of headaches when I was just going back to coffee.
 The pain wasn’t worth the payoff… I enjoy coffee.
 I asked the same questions about the foods I was eating on these cleanses (see #5).

 - Living clean means not having to detox as much.
-I find it’s better on our body as a whole.
-When you consistently abuse your body use a cleanse as a bandaid, it’s a dangerous combination.
-I watched someone very close to me die as a result of this behavior.
-Eat better on a consistent basis and reduce or eliminate the need to cleanse.
+I find it’s better on our body to just stay clean all year.
+When you consistently abuse your body and use a cleanse as a bandaid, it’s a dangerous combination.
+My father died from this pattern.
+Eat better consistently and reduce or eliminate the need to cleanse.

-If our digestion is working optimally because we care for it year-round, seasonal allergies decrease.
-Don’t forget, your skin, eyes, ears, and nose need to “eat clean food”—feed them accordingly.
+If our digestion works optimally because we care for it year-round, seasonal allergies decrease.
+Your skin, eyes, ears, and nose need to “eat clean food,” too—feed them accordingly.

 - Our obsession with cleanses has created a market for scams.
 You know how I feel about trends, fads, and scams.
-As I mention in my Transformation 101 book, foot soaks are completely fake.
-And the alkaline water craze?
-Another fake trend.
+As I mention in my Transformation 101 book, foot soaks are fake.
+The alkaline water craze?
+Another facade.
 Eat clean food and save yourself thousands in unnecessary detox gimmicks.

 - Our fitness obsessions are a variation of detoxes and cleanses.
-Once Tae Bo caught on, we were fascinated by intense workout programs that shed fat fast, even if we knew we’d never stick with it.
-(I have immense respect for Tony Horton as a person and businessman… but I’ve never met anyone who stuck with P90X after the initial period.)
+Once Tae Bo caught on, we obsessed over intense workout programs that shed fat fast, even if we knew we’d never stick with it.
+(I have immense respect for Tony Horton as a person and businessman… but I’ve met no one who stuck with P90X after the initial period.)
 There’s a fine line between exercising for health and exercising for an addiction.
-I worked with numerous addicts who traded one addiction (drugs/alcohol) for another (coffee, detox programs, fitness).
+I worked with many addicts who traded one addiction (drugs/alcohol) for another (coffee, detox programs, fitness).
 Healthier?
 Perhaps…

 I don’t believe cleanses are dangerous, evil, nor should we avoid them.
 We live in a toxic world abusing our senses daily; we need to give them a rest.
 I believe in the power of kitcherie to calm and nourish the body if we follow the full protocol that goes with this delicious soup.